Interested in what I think of Star Wars: The Force Awakens? Here is my review (which specifically does not include spoilers).

 May the face–er, I mean, Force–be with you!

 In the unlikely case that you still can’t get enough to satisfy you on this issue, here is Mr. Hamill giving an interview circa 1980 (when The Empire Strikes Back came out) describing the crash in his own words.
 As you will hear, it was not a Corvette, but a BMW; the accident occurred in January 1977; and he makes no reference to being disfigured.
-He says his cheek bones were broken and the doctor “used the existing scars to build upon.”
-There is no reference to ear cartilage being used or anything else.
+He says his cheek bones were broken and the makeup artist “used the existing scars to build upon.”
+There is no reference to the cartilage story or anything else of that nature.
 Thanks to Treena (in the comments) for bringing this video to my attention.

 Nevertheless, I continue to be amused by how passionate people are about this fairly trivial issue, and especially by the fact that there seems to be no conceivable way to put it to rest.
 People who think he looks tremendously different won’t be dissuaded from believing so; those who think otherwise (like me) are unpersuaded.